joelouthan/Theologicus/src/doctrine-christ-saves/04-the-love-of-god.md

 >
 >Octavius Winslow.
 No Condemnation in Christ Jesus.
 191.

-The adulteress turned the Christ when she sinned because Christ came to save us from our sins.
-The adulteress was bondage to corruption and Christ the Firstborn came to make her a child of God and give her the freedom that only belongs to the children of God.
+The adulteress turned to Christ when she sinned because Christ came to save us from our sins.
+The adulteress was bondage to corruption, and Christ the Firstborn came to make her a child of God and give her the freedom that only belongs to the children of God.
 The adulteress was the worst of sinners!
 But didn't Christ come to save even the chief of sinners?

+Who is the greatest sinner?
+That's Paul.
 That's her.
 That's you.
 That's me.

-But God loved us.
+And yet, God loved us.

 >Romans 5:6-8 (CSB) For while we were still helpless, at the right time, Christ died for the ungodly.
 For rarely will someone die for a just person — though for a good person perhaps someone might even dare to die. <span class="bgy">But God proves his own love for us in that while we were still sinners, Christ died for us.</span>

-But God loved us.
+God loved us.

 >Romans 5:10 (CSB) For if, while we were enemies, we were reconciled to God through the death of his Son, then how much more, having been reconciled, will we be saved by his life!